kalai1230/My-Profile/README.md

 📫 Mail me@ kalais1620@gmail.com

- currently doing an internship in PearlThoghts as a DevOps trainee
+ currently doing an internship in PearlThoughts as a DevOps trainee